Quick overview

 Scotiabank U.S. Dollar Visa Card Vs. CIBC U.S. Dollar Aventura Gold Visa Card

 The CIBC card, like the Scotiabank card, charges a $35 annual fee, but its rewards program might make it more enticing.
-The CIBC card allows you to earn one point for every dollar spent at the CIBC Rewards Centre and one point for every $2 spent on all other purchases.
+The CIBC card allows you to earn 1 point on on travel purchased through the CIBC Rewards Centre.

 While we don’t like to make outright recommendations, the CIBC card appears to do everything the Scotiabank card does – just a little better.